Amanda Peet: Activism

 In 2008, Peet volunteered to be a spokeswoman for Every Child By Two (ECBT), a non-profit organization that advocates childhood vaccination.
 Peet began working with the group after becoming concerned by the "amount of misinformation floating around [about vaccines], particularly in Hollywood."
 In an interview with Cookie, Peet stated: "Frankly, I feel that parents who don't vaccinate their children are parasites," referring to the benefit unvaccinated children derive from herd immunity and the concern that dropping vaccination rates may put all children at increased risk of preventable disease.
 Peet's comments stirred controversy; in response, she apologized for using the term "parasites," but affirmed her position on the importance and safety of vaccinations.

 The 3rd Annual Independent Investigative Group IIG Awards recognizing the promotion of science in popular media was held on May 18, 2009.
 The IIG presented an award to Peet for her work campaigning for vaccines.

 Writing

 Peet has co-written a children's book Dear Santa, Love, Rachel Rosenstein about a Jewish girl during the Christmas season.
 The book was launched in 2015.
 She wrote a play Our Very Own Carlin McCullough, which ran for two months in 2018 at the Geffen Playhouse in Los Angeles to positive reviews.

 Personal life

-Peet married screenwriter David Benioff, son of former Goldman Sachs CEO and chairman Stephen Friedman, on September 30, 2006, in New York City.
+Peet and screenwriter David Benioff, son of former Goldman Sachs CEO and chairman Stephen Friedman, married on September 30, 2006, at Friends Seminary.
 They have three children.
 The family lives in Manhattan and Beverly Hills, California.
-Peet has a sister who is a doctor.
+She said that she has more of a "cultural affiliation" with Judaism than religious and she appreciates the rituals.
+She marks Shabbat.
+Her children had bar and bat mitzvah ceremonies.
+In 2026, she expressed an interest in having an adult bat mitzvah.

-Peet is a friend of actor Peter Dinklage, who starred in her husband's series Game of Thrones and whom she had met years earlier through friends at Bennington College.
-In 2008, Peet revealed that she has struggled with postpartum depression.
+Peet is a friend of actor Peter Dinklage, who starred in her husband's series Game of Thrones and whom she had met years earlier through friends at Bennington College in Bennington, Vermont.
+In 2008, she revealed that she has struggled with postpartum depression.